Side by Side Dual Occupancy Designs Melbourne – Block Dimensions Explained

 Once you have the required setback and open space for your block, the footprint you have to work with to build your house will become evident very quickly.
 Which directly affects your end sale values and your feasibility.
 By now you are getting close to figuring out if it’s a good site or not!!

-Hopefully these simple to follow tips give you a much clearer understanding of dimensions you need to consider when completing your due-diligence on a side-by-side dual occupancy site.
+Hopefully, these simple to follow tips give you a much clearer understanding of dimensions you need to consider when completing your due-diligence on side by side dual occupancy designs Melbourne.